Skip to content

 1. Adding a condition: In your flow, click + New step and search for Condition.
 Select it from the Controls category.

-2. Structure: The Condition control presents an IF/THEN/ELSE structure for your Tallyfy data evaluation:
+2. Structure: The Condition control presents an if-this-then-that structure for your Tallyfy data evaluation:

 • IF: Define your condition(s) based on Tallyfy data.